THE SPANISH MONARCHY AND THE FEUDAL FRENCH NOBILITY REJECT CHANGE THAT UNDERMINES THEIR CONTROL

 to societies of an earlier kind:

-Their defeat announces the victorious, powerful French monarchy
+Their defeat confirms the victory of the powerful French monarchy

 End of this section.